Arbutus: Uses and symbolism

-The Arbutus was important to the Straits Salish people of Vancouver Island, who used arbutus bark and leaves to create medicines for colds, stomach problems, and tuberculosis, and as the basis for contraceptives.
-The tree also figured in myths of the Straits Salish.
+The Arbutus is important to the Straits Salish people of Vancouver Island, who used arbutus bark and leaves to create medicines for colds, stomach problems, and tuberculosis, and as the basis for contraceptives.
+The tree also figures in myths of the Straits Salish.

 The fruit is edible but has minimal flavour and is not widely eaten.
 In Portugal, the fruit is sometimes distilled (legally or not) into a potent brandy known as medronho.
 In Madrid, the fruit is distilled into madroño, a sweet, fruity liqueur.

 Arbutus is a good fuelwood tree since it burns hot and long.
 Many Pacific Northwest states in the United States use the wood of A. menziesii primarily as a heat source, as the wood holds no value in the production of homes since it does not grow in straight timbers.

+The W̱SÁNEĆ people of British Columbia have a prohibition against burning arbutus, due to its salvific role in their creation myths; an arbutus anchored their canoes to the world during the deluge.